lucylow/Covid_Control/README.md

-## Optional data parameters that affect covid19
+## Optional Data Parameters that Affect Covid19

-The frequency, intensity, locality, and duration of contacts is important.
-Here are other factors that can have a measurable impact on the spread of the virus.
+The frequency, intensity, locality, and duration of contacts is important but here are other factors that can have a measurable impact on the spread of the virus that I did not have time to implement in the model:

 * Number of hospital beds per 1000 people for each country: https://www.kaggle.com/hamzael1/hospital-beds-by-country or https://www.kaggle.com/ikiulian/global-hospital-beds-capacity-for-covid19
   * Number of ICU beds per county/state: https://www.kaggle.com/jaimeblasco/icu-beds-by-county-in-the-us